Approximation of conformal mappings and novel applications to shape recognition of planar domains: Introduction

 An {\it electrical circuit} or {\it network} is a collection of nodes and connecting wires.
 For instance, a disk packing of a fixed planar domain induces such a network where each center of a disk corresponds to a node and a wire connects each pair of nodes corresponding to tangent boundaries.
 It is therefore reasonable to conjecture that if the domain is made of thin conducting material then its electrical behavior can be approximated by a sequence of networks that approximates its {\it shape}.

-Stephenson's conjecture from the 90's is concerned with constructing such an approximation: \begin{Con}[Stephenson \mbox{\cite{Ste2}}] Given a sequence of networks approximating a simply-connected, bounded, Jordan domain arising, for instance, from a sequence of disk packing, choose conductance constants along the edges (for each network) according to Equation~(\ref{eq:condu}).
+Stephenson's Conjecture from the 90's (see page 63 and Definition 6.5.1 in \cite{Ste2}) is concerned with constructing such an approximation: \begin{Con}[Stephenson \mbox{\cite{Ste2}}] Given a sequence of networks approximating a simply-connected, bounded, Jordan domain arising, for instance, from a sequence of disk packing, choose conductance constants along the edges (for each network) according to Equation~(\ref{eq:condu}).
 Then the sequence of discrete potentials and currents will converge to the ones induced by the Riemann mapping. \end{Con}

 We have phrased this conjecture in the more recent formulation of (\ref{eq:condareequal}) (see Section~\ref{se:stephcondu} for the details).
-In fact, a similar conjecture can as well be formulated for any domain that can be approximated (in a sense that we will define in Section~\ref{se:anncont}) by a sequence of (refined) quasi-uniform triangulations (see Definition~\ref{de:regular}).
+In fact, a similar conjecture can be formulated for any domain that can be approximated (in a sense that we will make precise in Section~\ref{se:anncont}) by a sequence of quasi-uniform triangulations (see Definition~\ref{de:regular}) that exhaust the given domain.

-In Theorem~\ref{th:annulus2}, we will formalize and affirm Stephenson's conjecture in the case of a polygonal annulus by methods that are different from the ones used in his paper or those mentioned in Section~\ref{se:perspective}.
-In particular, we will explore a large class of networks for which it holds.
-As one application, we will affirm Stephenson's conjecture in its original form.
+In Theorem~\ref{th:annulus2}, we will formalize and affirm Stephenson's conjecture in the case of an annulus by methods that are different from the ones used in his paper or those mentioned in Section~\ref{se:perspective}.
+In particular, we will show that there exists a large class of networks for which the conjecture holds.
+We will also affirm this conjecture in its original form, i.e., for simply-connected domains in the complex plane.